 A Fiduciary Says Goodbye to Her Husband – Karen’s Story

-Karen: [00:00:00] My name is Karen Fritts, and I’m a licensed professional fiduciary, which means that I am court-appointed for people who lack capacity, so I can become their conservator, or if there’s a trust, I work with the estates and, also, with veterans.
+Karen: [00:00:00] My name is Karen Fritz, and I’m a licensed professional fiduciary, which means that I am court-appointed for people who lack capacity, so I can become their conservator, or if there’s a trust, I work with the estates and, also, with veterans.
 So, I’ve been doing that for about 12 years.
 Prior to that, I was in human resources and during that transition—and the reason for the transition actually—my husband became very ill.
 And it was during that time that I met Machelle Thompson of Keen, and I believe it was right about the time that I had to transfer him from a facility, and I wanted him to be back home.
 And I’ll never forget Machelle putting my husband in a wheelchair, and she actually walked him from the facility to here.
 Machelle and I maintained a friendship, and as my business grew, I had a need for her services, sometimes in the capacity of home care.
 And later on, when she opened up the house in Rossmoor, I was able to place two clients there as well.
 Other agencies just simply place.
 But with Machelle, it was clearly more than that.
 She becomes part of the client’s life.